JasonGROSSO/Moonshot-project/documents/functional/functional_specifications.md

 This document will describe the functions and capabilities of this project.

 This Project's objectives is to create a sorter that could sort through an entire project and return this project under the form of a catalog of said project contents.

+### Description of Operations

+input: path to the project's source code folder

+output: path to a folder which contains a catalog of the input

+catalog: a series of files named after a type of componant(e.g. variable)

+file: each file contains the each instance of the type of componants it is named after (e.g. in the variable file you would have all the variables of the input)

+componant: each componant is accompanied of a comment explaining in which file the componant is from and which line in that file

 ## Scope